gflima/jtabwb/README.md

-Forked version of *Java Tableaux Workbench*
+Fork of the *Java Tableaux Workbench*

 See https://github.com/ferram/jtabwb]